st0986281/adventure-game-file/README.md

 - Game data is saved to a CSV file every time you advance a stage.
 - Instructions on how to play are given in the introduction.
 	It is just enter a key to do an action.

+- Check the LabReport.txt for the lab report